The Big Bang

 Twenty years of Transformation in CEE: Results, lessons and prospects

 Leszek Balcerowicz is an economist, a Professor at the Warsaw School of Economics, Former President of the National Bank of Poland and Former Deputy Prime Minister and Minister of Finance in the first non-communist Polish Government after the Second World War.

-IGC Growth Week 2010 - Mobile Phones for Development
+IGC Growth Week 2010 - Domestic Resource Mobilisation and Growth

 This is an overview of Professor Cusumano's new book Staying Power: Six Enduring Principles for Managing Strategy and Innovation in an Uncertain World|, prepared for the 2009 Oxford Clarendon Lectures in Management Studies.
 The focus is on how managers can tackle the simultaneous challenge of "innovation and commoditization" in markets often subject to unpredictable change and disruption.
 Professor Cusumano positions each principle against other concepts associated with 'best practices' and comp